New Balance 860v3 Review

 The reason for such a drastic change in the feel of the shoe is that the 860v3 now targets a very specific subset of consumers – it is actually a Medicare approved A5500 diabetic shoe.
 I was actually shocked to find this out, as shoes in that category are usually marked by how chunky and unattractive they are.
 While certainly beefy looking (they aren’t actually beefy, New Balance managed to keep the weight down to a surprisingly low 11.6 oz.), they do not look or feel anything like an A5500.
 I now think that this is the coolest attribute to the shoe – New Balance managed to craft the shoe around this concept, but have it look the same as multiple shoes in their lineup.The version we tested was obviously fairly bright; if you’re not a big fan, however, the 860v3 comes in 5 different colors.
 Our version was the most “out there” in terms of color palette of the lineup, so don’t be distracted by the brightness – there are more subtle options out there.

 Neutral footed runners and forefoot strikers will want to stay away from this shoe, as the toe drop comes in at 12mm, and the padding lends itself heavily towards a heel-toe running transition.
 When run with a forefoot strike, the feel of the shoe is a bit unbalanced.
 When run with a heel strike, though, the gait is smooth.
 Overall, Clydesdales and Athenas will really, really love this shoe for long distance workouts, especially where soreness has been an issue in the past.
-Head on over to www.newbalance.com – these are online exclusive, so you won’t find these in stores.
+For more info on these and other New Balance footwear, visit www.newbalance.com or www.amazon.com/newbalance.